 Lina had fallen in love with her right away, as soon as she saw her shivering in the snow.
-A frightened child who did not speak for a long time but when she did her light, sing song voice was delightful to hear.
+A frightened, long-necked child who did not speak for weeks but when she did her light, sing song voice was lovely to hear.
 Some how, some way, the child assuaged the tiny yet eternal yearning for the home Lina once knew where everyone had anything and no one had everything.
 Perhaps her own barrenness sharpened her devotion.
-In any case she wanted to protect her, keep her away from the corruption so natural to someone like Sorrow, and, most recently, she was determined to build a wall between her and the blacksmith.
-Since his comappetite ing there was a hunger in Florens\ eyes that Lina recognized as once her own.
+In any case she wanted to protect her, keep her away from the corruption so natural to someone like Sorrow, and, most recently, she was determined to be the wall between Florens and the blacksmith.
+Since his coming there was an appetite in the girl that Lina recognized as once her own.
 A bleating desire beyond sense, without conscience.
 The young body speaking in its only language its sole reason for life on earth.
 When he arrived-too shiny, way too tall, both arrogant and skilled-Lina alone saw the peril but there was no one to complain to.
 Mistress was silly with happiness because her husband was home and Sir behaved as though the blacksmith was his brother.
 Lina had seen them bending their heads over lines drawn in dirt.
 Another time she saw Sir slice a green apple, his left boot raised on a rock, his mouth working along with his hands; the smithy nodding, looking intently at his employer.
 Then Sir, as nonchalantly as you please, tipped a slice of apple on his knife and offered it to the blacksmith who, just as nonchalantly, took it and put it in his mouth.
 So Lina knew she was the only one alert to the breakdown stealing toward them.
+The only one who foresaw the disruption, the shattering a free black man would cause.
+He had already ruined Florens since she refused to see that she hankered after a man that had not troubled to tell her goodbye.
+When Lina tried to enlighten her saying, "You are one leaf on his tree," Florens shook her head, closed her eyes and replied, "No. I am his tree."
+A sea change that Lina could only hope was not final.